openconnectivityfoundation/development-support/otgc/README.md

 https://openconnectivityfoundation.github.io/development-support/otgc/android/otgc-debug.apk

-most of the time this automatic starts the installation.
+most of the time after the download the installation starts automatically.
 If the installation is not automatically started then:
 - go the folder where the apk is downloaded.
 - click to install the apk

 further instructions can be found at: